thorenscientific/documentation/docs/solutions/reference-designs/eval-ad9213-dual/quickstart/stratix10.rst

     tests to be performed; a bandpass filter is often used for single tone tests
-  - 500 MHz Reference Clock source: should have very low phase noise and be capable of supplying a 5 dBm 500 MHz clock signal
+  - 500 MHz Reference Clock source: should have very low phase noise and be capable of supplying a 5 dBm, 500 MHz clock signal

 - PC running Windows with at least 2 USB ports and an Ethernet port, with: